ur369eth/ur369.eth/README.md

 ### Sign Key to perform transactions

 **_Description:_** To prevent users from transferring urTokens directly from any wallet, the feature has been implemented.
-On each user operation involving urTokens 'Transfer' or 'Claim' >> the user must have to enter their respective Sign Key on the UI otherwise transaction will fail.
+On each user operation involving urTokens 'Transfer' or 'Claim' >> the user must enter their respective Sign Key on the UI otherwise transaction will fail.

 ### Master Key as Recovery Mechanism